polymathrobotics/caladan_examples/README.md

 - Q: I Don't have a token and key?
   - A: Sign up for our beta!

 - NB: Add your token and key to farmworld_config.py and portworld_config.py files directly, so you don't have to copy/paste them in every time you start the examples.
+Alternatively you can place the token and key in a `.env` file (see `.env.example`).

 - NB: Clicking to send a goal in the examples always sets the orientation to 0 (north or up).
 Try changing this to a click-and-drag behavior to set orientation, as a first improvement to make!